Where to Start

 First, plan an exploratory trip.

-Second, crunch the numbers.
+Next, crunch the numbers.

 How much will you save by relocation?
 If you’re relocating from Illinois, chances are you’ll save a ton in property taxes alone.
 Illinois’ exorbitant property taxes can be a significant strain on the family budget, not to mention the higher cost of real estate itself in Illinois.
 If you put together a projected monthly budget, you may be shocked at the amount you’ll save by a mere change of address.
 One of the most common misconceptions is that salaries are usually lower in areas with a lower cost of living.
 In many cases, your salary might actually be higher in another state if your profession is in high demand.
 If you’re a retiree, research the tax ramifications that may come along with a relocation.
 In many cases, you’ll find a significant tax advantage by moving out of Illinois.

 Things may begin to move quickly at this point; in today’s real estate market, you may find you sell your home quicker than you anticipated.
 If it takes longer than you’d expect, never fear; that gives you the opportunity to take your time in planning out your landing spot.
 Regardless of which situation you face, you will find yourself soon needing to make a final decision, either on a location, a job opportunity, or an offer on your home.
 In this stage, approach things not with apprehension, but with confidence.
 Don’t let your fear of a possible change slow you down.
 You may not feel you’re ready, perhaps, but you may never be more ready than you are right now.
 If it makes financial, personal, and professional sense to relocate, take the plunge!
-Once you make the move out of Illinois, we can assure you you’ll never miss that barren wasteland again.
+Once you make the move out of Illinois, we can assure you you’ll never regret it.